flema1/electron_demo/README.md

 # electron_demo
-A simple step-by-step guide to developing applications with [Electron](http://electron.atom.io/).
+## A simple step-by-step guide to developing applications with [Electron](http://electron.atom.io/).

+The Electron framework lets you write cross-platform desktop applications using JavaScript, HTML and CSS.
+It is based on [Node.js](https://nodejs.org/) and [Chromium](http://www.chromium.org) and is used by the [Atom editor](https://github.com/atom/atom) and many other [apps](https://electron.atom.io/apps).

 # The bare bones approach.